michelebucelli/nmpde-projects/README.md

 ### Current issues
-- CMakeLists should be improved so that .cpp and .hpp files are automatically added as sources and includes
 - Missing mesh files
 - Nothing was tested (waiting for mesh files)
 - Boundary tags are placeholders (waiting for mesh files)
 - No preconditioner is used
-- Missing computation of the requested quantities
+- Missing computation of the lift and drag coefficients
+- Check if serial computations (e.g. initialization of the triangulation) or dense matrices (e.g. in assembly) cause problems for performance/memory usage, remove them is necessary

 ### Compiling
 To build the executable, make sure you have loaded the needed modules with